sara-nl/spicercourse/demo-spider-roles.md

  mkdir /project/spidercourse/Software/mysoftware
  ```

 What happened?
-As you are not a Software manager :woman: (so not a part of the spider_sw group), you do not have write permissions in the project's Software directory.
+As you are not a Software manager :woman: (so not a part of the spidercourse-sw group), you do not have write permissions in the project's Software directory.
 However, all users still have read permissions.
 This means that you or one of your colleagues in this role can install complicated software and the dependencies, maintain it, and all project users can use that uniformly.
 This makes life easier and is crucial for reproducability of your results.
 Also, apart from project wide software, individual users can install their own software (or different versions) as you shall see below.

 #### 3.2 Miniconda installation